conduktor/conduktor-docs/src/pages/changelog/Console-1.32.0.md

 #### Partner Zones
 Improvements to Partner Zones require **Gateway 3.6.1 to be deployed** with this release of Console.

+See the Partner Zones [documentation](/platform/navigation/partner-zones) for full details, including required environment variables.

 ### Scale

 #### Alert history